Separation Notice Requirements by State — Guide for 2025

 - State regulations, and

-The length of this process depends on the exact steps the state and the employment contract specify.
 In some states with compulsory separation notice, such as Massachusetts, employers may have up to 30 days to provide the notice.
 This extends the duration of the separation process.

-3. What should the employer do when an employee departs?
+What should the employer do when an employee departs?

 - Inform HR about the worker’s resignation,

-- Provide a separation notice within the legal timeline, if required,
+- Provide a separation notice within the legal timeline (if required),

 - Make a plan for the transition,